Expats looking for a relaxed lifestyle could do a lot worse than living in Italy.

-Located on the north-western coast, Liguria is quite a tourism centred region.
-There’s good reason for this because it’s got an amazing coastline, boasts beautiful weather, and stunning scenery.
+Located on the north-western coast, Liguria is quite a tourism-centred region.
+There’s a good reason for this because it’s got an amazing coastline, boasts beautiful weather, and stunning scenery.

 If you don’t fancy dealing with too many tourists, moving away from the coast will result in a much quieter life surrounded by Italian families.

 As you can imagine, Rome is a prime location for the real Italian experience.
 There’s plenty of cultural heritage and some of the best restaurants in the country.

-Tourism is a big deal here, and even in the off-season it’s still a busy place.
-City living isn’t suitable for everyone, but if it appeals to you then Rome should be top of your list.
+Tourism is a big deal here, and even in the off-season, it’s still a busy place.
+City living isn’t suitable for everyone, but if it appeals to you then you should definitely move to Rome.

 Located in Tuscany, central Siena has been designated a UNESCO World Heritage Site.
 It’s full of museums, art galleries, restaurants, and historic buildings, making it a great choice for those wanting culture.

 If you don’t want to live in the city itself, consider moving to a smaller town like Montepulciano, San Gimignano, Buonconvento, or Pienza.
 All are less than 50 kilometres from the city and provide you with an intimate experience of living in Tuscany.

 Naples is the third-largest city in Italy, located on the south-western coast.
-Its food offerings stand out, even amongst Italian cities, and you have historic sites like Pompeii, Herculaneum, and Vesuvius in easy reach.
+Its food offerings stand out, even among Italian cities, and you have historic sites like Pompeii, Herculaneum, and Vesuvius in easy reach.

 It has an international airport and plenty of smaller satellite towns if you don’t want an inner-city home.